brylevkirill/notes/Recommender Systems.md

   `Amazon`
 >	learning item-to-item similarity on offline data (e.g. item2 often bought with item1)

+>	"problem with algorithms based on computing correlations between users and items: did you watch a movie because you liked it or because we showed it to you or both? requires computing causal interventions instead of correlations: p(Y|X) -> p(Y|X,do(R))"

 #### ["Real-time Personalization using Embeddings for Search Ranking at Airbnb"](https://kdd.org/kdd2018/accepted-papers/view/real-time-personalization-using-embeddings-for-search-ranking-at-airbnb) Grbovic, Cheng
   `Airbnb` `KDD 2018`